Lisa Armytage: Career

 In October 1988, David Brown of TV Week reported that Armytage and Neighbours had "parted company", and she would be filming her final scenes in November.
 Brown confirmed that her character would not be written out and instead another actress was being sought for the role.
 Armytage later stated that she quit the show because she was spending too much time away from her family.
 She also said that she should have asked for a break or for her hours to be cut, but she was "a very 'all or nothing' person at the time" and resigned instead.
 In February 1990, Armytage accepted libel damages from the News of the World in the High Court after they published an article stating that she had been sacked from Neighbours because she was a bad actress.
 Her lawyer explained that she left the show due to an exhausting schedule and family commitments.
 News Group Newspapers Limited also issued an apology for publishing the allegation.

-After leaving Neighbours, Armytage appeared in a production of Coralie Lansdowne Says No at The Playbox Theatre, alongside Ailsa Piper and Terence Donovan.
+After leaving Neighbours, Armytage appeared in a production of Coralie Lansdowne Says No at The Playbox Theatre, alongside Ailsa Piper and future Neighbours cast member Terence Donovan.
 She also guested in numerous television dramas, including The Flying Doctors, The Miraculous Mellops and Police Rescue.
 Armytage returned to the UK in 2003.
 In addition to stage work, she has become a voice artist for various projects, including commercials, audio dramas, and audio books.
 She has worked with novelists Anna Jacobs, Alison Booth, and Cary J Hansson.
 Armytage appeared in the 2009 fantasy romance film Halfway to Heaven, which was created by James Sharpe to raise awareness and money for Broomhill Pool.
 In 2010, she appeared in Richard Stirling's No Expense Spared, a play about the MPs expenses scandal, at Jermyn Street Theatre.

 In 2022, Armytage joined the cast of audio soap Riverside, which is based on a series of stories written by Glenda Young and originally published in The People's Friend.
 She won the Best Human Performance in an Audiobook (factual or fiction) accolade at the 2023 VOX Awards for her work narrating A Midlife Gamble by Cary J Hansson.
 She was also nominated for Best Human Performance in an Audio Drama / Podcast for Doctor Who spin-off The Robots.